State Highway 18 (New Zealand): Former route

 SH 18 formerly ran along the Coatesville Riverhead Highway, further north than its current position.
 This route is now designated as Auckland Urban Route 28.

+Upper Harbour Drive was designated as SH 18 until the opening of the first stage of the Upper Harbour Motorway in 2007.
+It was then gazetted as SH 18A on 15 November 2007, though it was not signposted; only street maps noted this change.
+Upper Harbour Drive then had its state highway designation fully revoked by October 2012.

 Cycleway

 The route of the new motorway from Upper Harbour Bridge to Westgate was originally to receive a cycleway as well, but although the land was set aside, there is no timetable for the construction of the route.
+A shared path was constructed in 2023 between Constellation Drive and the Albany Highway interchange, as part of the Auckland Northern Corridor works.